 Ms Sophie J Gilder

-Sophie Gilder finished Year 12 at Ascham in 1991 has been a director of the Company since 2017.
-Sophie is Head of Institutional & Business Ventures at x15 Ventures, and leads the Commonwealth Bank Australia, incorporating Centres of Excellence in Blockchain, AI and other emerging technologies.
-She is responsible for building new digital ventures through the design, development and scaling of solutions to drive commercial outcomes, as well as the development of strategy and business models to realise these opportunities.
+A Director of the Company since 2017, Sophie is Head of Institutional & Business Ventures at x15 Ventures, and leads the Commonwealth Bank Australia’s Centres of Excellence in blockchain and AI.
+She is responsible for building new digital ventures through the design, development and scaling of solutions to drive commercial outcomes, as well as the development of strategy, partnerships and business models to realise these opportunities.
 She has extensive experience in advisory and structured finance through a number of roles in investment banking in Europe and Australia, as well as founding her own startup company.
 Sophie is an Old Girl of the School.

 Mrs Angela K Kent